 Dr Hetmanski is the Assistant Director of Research & Innovation at University Hospitals of Leicester.
 He has over 16 years’ experience in research management and is chair of the East Midlands R&D Leads as well as holding an honorary position with the University of Leicester.
 Before moving into research management he held a number of posts in the NHS and the university sector.
 Dr Hetmanski has been a Trustee of Mesothelioma UK since 2010.

 Dawn is the Senior Executive Officer for British Thoracic Oncology Group (BTOG) and before becoming a Trustee, provided Mesothelioma UK with operational management services.
 Her role with BTOG is to provide inspiring and innovative management and play a key role in the development of BTOG in collaboration with the Board of Trustees and Steering Committee and overall management of all BTOG projects and activities.
 Her earlier professional background included marketing, PA roles and VAT accountancy.
 Prior to BTOG, Dawn worked in Australia as a VAT Consultant

-In her earlier career, Melanie held significant roles in the commercial sector, leading the External Affairs, Business Improvement and Operations for companies such as the Automobile Association (AA) and Unite Students.
-Having graduated in Law from Manchester University Melanie joined The AA and quickly became one of the first female patrol managers.
+In her earlier career, Melanie held significant roles in the commercial sector, leading the external affairs,business improvement and operations for companies such as the Automobile Association (The AA) and FTSE 250 Unite Students.
+Having graduated in law from Manchester University, Melanie joined The AA and quickly became one of the first female patrol managers.
 She attained her MBA in 2005.

 In non-executive roles, Melanie is an executive member of Cobseo (Confederation of Service Charities) and is on the governing body of Women in Defence.

 Melanie also mentors apprentices of The Guild of Mercer Scholars and has recently become a member of the Worshipful Company of Haberdashers supporting their philanthropic aims and educational purpose.